ourstudio-se/winnow/README.md

 ```

 **Startup behavior:**

+Index management runs when the config declares an `api` or `collector` role (including via the defaults).
+A ui-only node never touches Quickwit.

 - If an index doesn't exist, the server creates it (with retention policy if configured).
 - If an index already exists, the server validates its schema against the expected field mappings.
 On a mismatch (wrong field type, missing field, wrong tokenizer) the server exits with an error.
 Retention mismatches produce a warning but don't prevent startup.